-> At the end of the eighties, throughout the nineties and especially in the beginning of the new millenium, different people who were active in several disciplines (from website usability and web content management to digital media and publishing), wanted to improve the way content was used to create better business value and enhance customer experiences in the broadest sense.
+At the end of the eighties, throughout the nineties and especially in the beginning of the new millenium, different people who were active in several disciplines (from website usability and web content management to digital media and publishing), wanted to improve the way content was used to create better business value and enhance CX in the broadest sense.
 Web content strategists were – rightfully – obsessed by customer tasks and intent.
 In the concept and practice of content marketing, these different efforts all came together.

-> Customer-centricity or customer-centered content was a key priority in many of the evolutions mentioned here.
+Customer-centricity or customer-centered content was a key priority in many of the evolutions mentioned here.

 The term content marketing started popping up in the second half and towards the end of the nineties.

 In his book “Make Your Website Work for You: How to Convert Online Content Into Profits“, published on October 1, 1999, Jeff Cannon wrote “in content marketing, content is created to provide consumers with the information they seek”.

 That is still a remarkably important and accurate description of a key role of most successful content marketing programs.
 It also shows how modern thinking and the modern practice of content marketing – just like content strategy, which is not the same as content marketing strategy – has been closely related with the evolutions of the Web.

 And it’s again proof of those customer-centric roots of content marketing: provide consumers with the information THEY seek, it could have been written today.

 Cannon, who back then was the former head of New Media Marketing for the Los Angeles Times, also defined branded content and explained the how and why of branded content online in the book.

 A small quote: “Branded content is not an ad.
 It is information the consumer wants to receive…Ask any successfull online marketer and they will tell you they are more online publisher than strict advertiser” (Jeff Cannon, 1999).

 The strong link between digital, publishing and content marketing